 Credit: Courtesy of Mirbeau Inn & Spa

 Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, a roasted portobello mushroom cap, caramelized onions, and mixed greens on a house-made bun and paired with hand-cut truffle fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
 The Mirbeau Inn & Spa is one of New York’s most lovely resorts, so treat yourself to a night or two and a spa day while you’re at it.

 Ale 'n' Angus Pub, Syracuse (Finger Lakes)

-“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse has racked up repeat wins including the 2018 “Best New York Burger” contest sponsored by the New York Beef Council and judged by Yelp Elites.
-This meaty crowd pleaser features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled Kaiser roll.
+“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse is a meaty crowd-pleaser that features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled kaiser roll.
 Diners praise the family-friendly pub’s cozy, casual vibe, and excellent service.

 Credit: Anna Pakman

 You don’t have to go to Japan to get excellent wagyu (Japanese beef)!
 Well worth the trip to the west end of 42nd Street, Kings of Kobe serves up creative burgers made from perfectly marbled American wagyu.
 Try a house special like the Duke of Lux (pictured), which piles on smoked gouda, caramelized onions, applewood smoked bacon, and chipotle mayo for a burst of flavor. or get creative and build your own burger with your choice of cheese, sauces, and toppings.